Microsoft makes Azure Machine Learning generally available, updates Azure IoT Edge services

 After a relatively lengthy preview period, Azure Machine Learning is available now to all customers with a new feature in preview: model explainability.
 Starting this week, customers will be able to identify which input features weighed the heaviest on an AI system’s predictions.

-Launching in general availability is Azure Machine Learning’s core features, including support for AI frameworks such as PyTorch, Tensorflow, and scikit-learn; automated hyperparameter tuning; and the capability to deploy to both cloud and edge environments.
+Launching in general availability is Azure Machine Learning’s core features, including support for AI frameworks such as PyTorch, TensorFlow, and scikit-learn; automated hyperparameter tuning; and the capability to deploy to both cloud and edge environments.

 “We’ve received a lot of positive feedback from customers who’ve been using Azure Machine Learning,” Eric Boyd, corporate vice president at Microsoft, told VentureBeat in a phone interview.
 “It’s helping them to get their work done more quickly and efficiently than before, whether in the cloud or on-premises … [because] it doesn’t require you to be a data scientist to use it.
 [The] automated machine learning [features] help select the appropriate algorithms to use.”